elas7/tanks-multiplayer/README.md

 The idea is to implement entity interpolation, input prediction, and lag compensation.
 Based on the example game 'tanks' for phaser.

+Note: The game is a WIP, it is not currently working.

 Installation
 ----------------------------